wshanks/Zutilo/README.md

 Log of Important Zutilo Changes
 -------------------------------
 This section is not a complete log of changes to Zutilo.
 It will include any major changes to Zutilo's functionality or added features.
 If something breaks on an upgrade of Zutilo, try looking in this section for an explanation.

+* In version , keyboard shortcuts were added to Zutilo.

 * In version 1.2.4, fr, es, and de locales were added (please report any translation errors!).